About auditory processing disorder

 - telling the difference between letters that sound similar, like ‘k’ and ‘g’, or ‘t’ and ‘d’

-- remembering to say the beginning or end sounds of words when he’s reading.
+- remembering to say the beginning or end sounds of words when they're reading.

 This means that APD can appear as problems with learning, listening and communication, as well as reading and writing.